plebbit/plebbit-js/README.md

 ### `subplebbit.edit(subplebbitEditOptions)`

 > Edit the content/information of a subplebbit in your local database.
-Only usable if `Subplebbit.signer` exists (ie. you are the subplebbit owner).
+Only usable if the subplebbit database corresponding to `subplebbit.address` exists locally  (ie. you are the subplebbit owner).

 #### Parameters